IBM researchers develop a pair of low-power, high-performance computer vision systems

 Overall, the system demonstrated a 200 times improvement in terms of power per pixel per disparity map compared to state-of-the-art systems with high framerate cameras.

-The results hold promise for robotics systems that depend on low-power, low-latency depth information in order to navigate the world, Andreopoulos said. “[I imagine] it being used in companion robots for the elderly … [that] offer some kind of mobility assistance.”
+The results hold promise for robotics systems that depend on low-power, low-latency depth information to navigate the world, Andreopoulos said. “[I imagine] it being used in companion robots for the elderly … [that] offer some kind of mobility assistance.”